 The digital record can then be extracted as customized reports to provide evidence of compliance with import/export regulations, along with vital information from lab reports and quality control processes.
 The infusion of technology to achieve transparency and traceability in the cultivation process has empowered organizations involved in procuring and exporting to proceed without any setbacks or delays.

 |Why is a traceability system a necessity for agri-food producers?

-We give you six reasons.
+We give you seven reasons.
 Read them here.

-The primary goal of RootTrace is to offer end-to-end traceability but through the supply chain.
+Traceability in agriculture is the primary goal of RootTrace which offers end-to-end traceability throughout the supply chain.
 It aids in leveraging brand credibility and consumer confidence while meeting and maintaining export standards.
 It also offers authentication via its QR codes and tamper-proof labels, helping local farmers and brands aiming for global recognition.
 On the one hand, F&B companies can use RootTrace to market their certified brand of produce while preventing counterfeiting.
-On the other hand, customers can verify the authenticity of the product by scanning a unique QR-code.
+On the other hand, customers can verify the authenticity of the product by scanning a unique QR code.

 AcreSquare works to improve cost and time efficiency and boost productivity – two absolute must-haves to the quality management of crops in the export industry.
 The primary objective is to facilitate direct business-to-farmer engagement.